StoyanovaT/SoftUni-Programming-Basics-Python/README.md

 # SoftUni-Programming-Basics-Python
-Problems solving from the course
+Problems solving from the module.